wbrown/novelai-research-tool/README.md

 * Windows: `nrt tests/need_help.json`
 * MacOS/Linux:  `./nrt tests/need_help.json`

-This will complete an output file in `tests` after about 2 minutes containing 10 iterations of 10 generations each.
+This will generate multiple output files in `tests` after about 30 minutes, each containing 10 iterations of 10 generations each.

 Details of `test.json`
 ----------------------